siduction/sidu-manual/data/en/0316-home-move_en.md

 **Mountpoint of the data partition**

-We create the directory "*Data*" in **/** and mount the partition **sdb4** there.
+We create the directory `Data` in `/` and mount the partition **sdb4** there.
 As owner and group we set our own names.
-Some time later, we will copy the private data, but not the configurations, from the existing **/home** into it.
+Some time later, we will copy the private data, but not the configurations, from the existing `/home` into it.

 Create mountpoint and mount partition (as **root**):